Armies Battles and Sieges Colours and Standards

 The Swedes

-The information on how great the Swedish losses were in the battle differs in the various (non-Swedish) sources.
+The information regarding Swedish losses in the battle differs in the various (non-Swedish) sources.
 Admiral Sehested who was in command of the landing fleet stated that over 100 men were killed and that 300 were captured or deserted.
 The Saxon general Wilcken, who was in command of the infantry during the Rügen campaign, stated that between 400 and 500 Swedes were killed and that 100 were captured.
 The British envoy Jefferyes who was on the Rügen claimed the total losses to be three generals and 600 men.
 While the casualty figures are uncertain, it does appear that Charles XII lost at least a quarter of his force at Stresow.
 In the distribution of losses, it should reasonably have been the infantry that suffered the hardest.

-Charles XII himself was shot in the chest during the battle and fell under a dead horse.
+Charles XII himself was shot in the chest during the battle and got stuck under a dead horse.
 It was with difficulty that his Drabants succeeded in pulling him free and saving him from captivity.
 Major Generals Bassewitz and Grothusen and Colonel Wöllwart were killed in action.
 Major General Dahldorff and Lieutenant Colonel Jakob Torstensson were mortally wounded.

 At Altefähr, 2,000 men managed to be evacuated to Stralsund.
 And via boats from northern Rügen, another 600 men led by Stenflycht managed to get to Stralsund.
 This was all that remained of the original force of around four thousand men, and a month later they too would be captured when Stralsund capitulated on 12 December.